qiburger/Author-Classification/README.md

 stopwords.txt
 - Very similar to the file we used in class.
 But we decided to leave some rare symbols in case it represents the author's writing style.

+3_4_5/test.txt
+-Purely results from running our trigrams.py file, this is the predictions formed using our 3-gram word and 5-gram character feature.

+3_4_5/trigrams.py
+-Main executable that provides the final product we turned in (the test.txt generated is the one we submitted last).
+Parses in stopwords.txt and applies this to the 3-gram word feature; combines our 3-gram word and 5-gram character feature vectors into a union of the two.
+Currently commented out is the call to combine the results from test.txt and the baseline_v2.txt results.
+We found that combining the results lowered accuracy, in the end.

 unique_words.py
 - Helper file for us to visualize unique words and their distributions.
 We experimented with this approach early on and combined with Stanford POS taggers.
 But we had little luck.